 In the UK, many businesses don’t realise the importance of good company culture and will refer to this as ‘building bridges’.
 For most of us, we don’t work separated by a river running through the office.
 Company cultures matter and they go beyond tired metaphors.
 A bad culture can cripple a company.

 Characteristics of a bad company culture

-Some characteristics of a bad company culture are:
+Some characteristics of

 - High percentage of redundancies and/or dismissals

 - Management focusing on short-term profit over a long-term vision

 - Lack of or poor internal communication between staff

 - Lack of empathy between leadership, management and workers

 - Micromanagement of staff, demonstrating there is no trust from managers